Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Factors That May Slow Results

-• Skipping moisturizer, which damages skin barrier
+• Skipping moisturizer, which damages your skin barrier

 • Sun exposure without protection